 5. Relieves Fever

-Tulsi leaves act as antibiotic, germicidal and disinfectant agents; they protect us from bacteria and viruses.
+Holy basil is often recommended as a natural fever treatment, especially by practitioners of Ayurvedic Medicine.
+Holy basil leaves act as antibiotic, germicidal and disinfectant agents; which means they can protect us from bacteria and viruses.
 When we have a fever, it’s proof that our bodies are fighting against an infection.
-Therefore, with its infection-fighting properties, tulsi helps fight a fever and restores your health quickly.
+Therefore, with its infection-fighting properties, tulsi can help to fight a fever and restore your health quickly.

 6. Helps Improve Respiratory Disorders

 Tulsi is generally effective in helping to alleviate almost all varieties of respiratory disorders, including working as a bronchitis natural remedy as well as a deep cough remedy for coughs that usually come on with another type of upper respiratory infection, such as the cold or flu.
 The components of tulsi leaves like camphene, eugenol and cineole provide relief from congestion and other symptoms of respiratory disorders.
-This means tulsi has also been used as an asthma natural remedy, as it relieves congestion and allows for easier breathing.
+Scientific studies have confirmed that holy basil possesses impressive anti-asthmatic abilities and can make breathing easier.
+(8, 9)

 7. Good Source of Vitamin K